Guekka/libbsarch/README.md

 # BSArchive DLL and C++ bindings
 BSArchive Dynamic Link Library and C++ bindings

+This fork adds a Qt wrapper.
+To use it, just include BSArchiveAuto.h

 ## How to build

 1) Create a `XEditPath` environment variable and set it to the directory containing the XEdit code